-One of the most extraordinary islands in the SEA region with top exotic and cultural encounters
+One of the most extraordinary islands in the entire South East Asian region with top exotic and cultural encounters.

 Oh, Sulawesi… what a wonderful exotic name for an island that is truly one of the most remote regions of South East Asia.
 Sulawesi is quite likely also the world’s most strangely shaped island: a clash between old continental plates has lifted Sulawesi from the sea floor to form four large, odd-shaped peninsulas that makes the island look like a giant 1200 km long octopus.